kuiperzone/ASTEROID-ARCADE/README.md

 programming frameworks.
 I originally wrote an early version of it around 2003.
 I had made the decision to implement the game logic in pure C++ and this made it easy to port it to different GUI development frameworks at various times since.
-A past variant, for example, employed wxWidgets.
-Sometime later, I ported it to Qt under the name "Asteroid Cresta".
-As I recall, there were some problems with the sound in this (now old) version as the Qt media player component (then called "Phonon") was new at the time and had issues.

-More recently, I've done a lot of work to update it and improve its playability.
+An early variant, for example, employed wxWidgets.

-I am calling this updated version "ASTEROID ARCADE" and here it is.
+This version, called "ASTEROID ARCADE", links against the Qt Framwork.
+And here it is.
 I hope you enjoy it!

-(*) Side-note.
-I was once contacted by a school teacher who was using the program to to teach both programming and the conservation of momentum.
+(*) As a side-note.
+I was once contacted by a school teacher who was using the program to teach both programming and the conservation of momentum.

 ## Source Code Overview ##
 The source code for this game can be conceptualised as being under two